From where are Lüks Linen products sourced?

 What is Lüks commitment to the environment?

 In addition to minimising our carbon footprint by bulk ordering from our ateliers, we also reduce the use of paper by generating invoices and managing returns online through our automated e-commerce platform.
 Our packaging is made from recycled and recyclable materials and all of the fabrics and materials used in the Lüks ranges are locally grown, spun, dyed and woven.
-We are committed to becoming a certified organic and fully sustainable company and aim to have this in place by 2018.
+We are committed to becoming a certified organic and currently about 30% of our range is GOTS certified with a full to having full certification by early 2021.
+This is largely dictated by our ateliers - as small family businesses it is not always possible (affordable) for them to pay the annual certification fee of circa $6K however we don't want that to preclude us working with them - it is an ongoing process.

 Do the names of your products have a specific meaning?